 It's appropriate to call 911 or visit an emergency room in these situations.
 Your quick thinking could help to preserve your vision.

-If you're seeing an eye doctor to control an ophthalmic condition, or if you just had eye surgery, your pain could be a sign of trouble.
+If you are seeing an eye doctor to control an ophthalmic condition, or if you just had eye surgery, your pain could be a sign of trouble.
 Call your doctor right away and ask what to do next.

 First Aid for Some Eye Issues

-If your eye pain doesn't merit a trip to the emergency room, a call to your doctor is a wise next step.
+If your eye pain does not merit a trip to the emergency room, a call to your doctor is a wise next step.
 Together, you can determine what you should do to ease the discomfort.
-Your doctor might also tell you what to avoid, so you don't make your pain spike.
+Your doctor might also tell you what to avoid, so you do not make your pain spike.